A no prep writing activity for your 3rd, 4th, and 5th graders the day after a sub

 These paragraph frames are so easy to adapt.
 If I wanted my students to practice writing out dates, then I would include that in the paragraph frame.
 If I wanted them to practice indenting, then I would make sure to point out the indentation before they began writing.
 If I wanted them to practice writing out dialogue, then I would be sure to include that in the paragraph frame.

-(Sentence and paragraph frames like this are also helpful for teaching comparing and contrasting writing and teaching students how to ask meaningful questions.)
+(Sentence and paragraph frames like this are also helpful for teaching comparing and contrasting writing and teaching opinion writing and teaching students how to ask meaningful questions.)

 I usually had my students keep their notes anonymous so that they could write out what they wanted without being worried about tattling on a friend.
 This meant that I didn't take a grade or even get useful data on particular students, but it did give students a chance to write with a real purpose.